Reviewed by

 4. Assignment without Goodwill

-An assignment without goodwill (also known as a "gross assignment") means transferring the trademark rights independently of the business or reputation it has built.
-This is less common but can occur if, for example, a company wishes to sell only the brand name itself without selling the operational business tied to it.
-The Indian trademark law generally restricts such assignments to prevent consumer confusion.
+An assignment without goodwill (also known as a "gross assignment") involves transferring the trademark without transferring the business, customer base, or reputation associated with it.
+This may occur when a company wants to sell only the trademark while retaining or separately disposing of the business connected to it.

 Trademark Assignment vs. Licensing vs. Transmission